codeigniter-kr/ci4userguidekr/source/dbmgmt/forge.rst

 The usage of this method is identical to ``addColumn()``, except it alters an existing column rather than adding a new one.
-In order to change the name you can add a "name" key into the field defining array.
+In order to change the name, you can add a "name" key into the field defining array.

 ::